BhagyashreeKoyande/MoviesJson/README.md

 Step 3: Run command node app

-Step 4: To see the json data on localhost type localhost:3000/api/movies
+Step 4: To see the json data on localhost type localhost:3000/api/movies in browser.

 Step 5: Browse resteasy chrome and perform get,push,delete operation